The event will bring commissioners and voluntary sector organisations together to learn about:

 - Opportunities to network with the Big Lottery and Good Thing Foundation

 - Network to find new partners with which to strengthen your commissioning offer

 There will be opportunities to showcase the work of the voluntary and community sector.
 A mix of projects will be pitched, followed by an opportunity for you to ask questions, find out more from the people driving these ideas forward, and volunteer your support.

-We want to hear from projects which are tackling a pressing Health and Wellbeing challenge for the residents of Tower Hamlets.
+We want to hear from Arts organisations and projects which are tackling a pressing Wellbeing challenges for the residents of Tower Hamlets using the arts.